 ATL Data Types Visualizers

-Visualizers are automatically installed during installation of Adaptive Vision Library and are ready to use, but they are also available at atl_visualizers subdirectory of Adaptive Vision Library installation path.
+Visualizers are automatically installed during installation of Aurora Vision Library and are ready to use, but they are also available at atl_visualizers subdirectory of Aurora Vision Library installation path.

 For more information about visualizers, please refer to the MSDN.